DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

+## IDE
+We need to talk about your IDE!
+(Integrated development environment)

+How much time have you spent: choosing it, customizing it, making it suit your development workflow, making it automate actions that you do as a developer, making it automatically execute tests

+Your IDE is one of the most important tools in your arsenal and the more time you spend looking after it, the better a programmer you will be:

+The IDE is like a car in a race that you are the driver.
+You really need to spend time caring about it, since your performance as a developer will be affected by how effective your IDE is for the task at hand

+ Note that this doesn't mean that the most feature rich IDE will be better.
+You need to pick the best tool for the job:
+ - for example Visual Studio has tons of features but that made it quite slow (and Windows specific), which is why other editors (like Atom) started to gain traction.
+Microsoft then released VS Code which is much more lightweight and effective.
+ - Sometimes Notepad or Vim are the best IDES
+ - I quite like the JetBrains suite of tools (WebStorm for Node , PyCharm for Python and IntelliJ for Java)
+ - Eclipse can also be a great editor (specially if you customize it)
+ - Cloud IDEs (like Cloud9) can be amazing in some cases (in one project I had a special docker instance that added Cloud9 to a node application)

+ One of the key requirements for me in the IDE is the ability to:

+ - run tests quickly (once you stopped typing)
+ - run tests affected by the latest code changes
+ - show code coverage in the IDE

+At the moment the only place where I have seen those features happening is in NCrunch (for .NET) and WallabyJS (for node/javascript).
+The auto test execution capability that some IDEs have, are a decent compromise, but not as effective (and productive as those two tools)

+The key point is that you need to take the time and care to chose your IDE, since it has the power to dramatically increase your productivity

 ## Machine Learning and AI
 One of the most important areas that you need to gain a strong understaning in the next 5 years is Machine Learning and Artificial Intelligence (AI).